Europa Clipper: Strategy

 A wide orbit of Jupiter with several flybys of Europa will minimize radiation exposure and increase data transfer speed.

-Because Europa lies well within the harsh radiation fields surrounding Jupiter, even a radiation-hardened spacecraft in near orbit would be functional for just a few months.
+Because Europa lies well within the harsh radiation fields surrounding Jupiter, even a radiation-hardened spacecraft in near orbit would only remain functional for just a few months.
 Most instruments can gather data far faster than the communications system can transmit it to Earth due to the limited number of antennas available on Earth to receive the scientific data.
 Therefore, another key limiting factor on science for a Europa orbiter is the time available to return data to Earth.
 In contrast, the amount of time during which the instruments can make close-up observations is less important.

 Studies by scientists from the Jet Propulsion Laboratory show that by performing several flybys with many months to return data, the Europa Clipper concept will enable a US$2 billion mission to conduct the most crucial measurements of the canceled US$4.3 billion Jupiter Europa Orbiter concept.
 Between each of the flybys, the spacecraft will have seven to ten days to transmit data stored during each brief encounter.
 That will let the spacecraft have up to a year of time to transmit its data compared to just 30 days for an orbiter.
 The result will be almost three times as much data returned to Earth, while reducing exposure to radiation.
-Europa Clipper will not orbit Europa, but will instead orbit Jupiter and conduct 49 flybys of Europa, each at altitudes ranging from 25 to 2,700 km during its 3.5-year mission.
+Europa Clipper will not orbit Europa, but will instead orbit Jupiter and conduct 49 flybys of Europa, each at altitudes ranging from 25 to 2700 km during its 3.5-year mission.
 A key feature of the mission concept is that Europa Clipper would use gravity assists from Europa, Ganymede and Callisto to change its trajectory, allowing the spacecraft to return to a different close approach point with each flyby.
 Each flyby would cover a different sector of Europa to achieve a medium-quality global topographic survey, including ice thickness.
 Europa Clipper could conceivably fly by at low altitude through the plumes of water vapor erupting from the moon's ice crust, thus sampling its subsurface ocean without having to land on the surface and drill through the ice.

 The spacecraft is expected to receive a total ionizing dose of 2.8 Mrad during the mission.
-Shielding from Jupiter's harsh radiation belt will be provided by a radiation vault with 9.2 mm thick aluminum alloy walls, which enclose the spacecraft electronics.
+Shielding from Jupiter's harsh radiation belt will be provided by a radiation vault with 9.2 mm aluminum alloy walls, which enclose the spacecraft electronics.
 To maximize the effectiveness of this shielding, the electronics are also nested in the core of the spacecraft for additional radiation protection.